Please reach out to us with any additional questions

 How long will it take for my cabinets to be ready?

 Finalizing your design and completing the planning could take several weeks, or even months.
-This all depends on the client's ability to commit to the project.
-Upon contractual agreement, we do ask for 6-8 weeks to manufacture the cabinetry.
-If necessary, your project may be prioritized and completed quicker than normal.
+Once you are completely satisfied with the design and details, your project will begin production.
+From that moment, we generally ask for 6-8 weeks for completion.
+Depending on the size of the project, the time frame may be shorter or long, as needed.
 We work hard to maintain a flexible schedule that works best for all parties involved.

 Can we install the cabinetry ourselves?